Skip to content

 Discover how AI is transforming scientific workflows and data visualization.
 Engage in hands-on sessions using real-world tools to bridge the gap between data and human insight.

-Scientific Workflows and AI – The ExtremeXP experience: 9:00 - 10:30
+Lecturer: Data Analytics Workflows and AI – The ExtremeXP Experience: 9:00 - 10:30

 Speaker: Keerthiga Rajenthiram

-Interactive Workshop: building custom DSLs for ML workflows: language servers and extensions: 11:00 - 13:00
+Interactive Workshop: Building custom DSLs for ML workflows: language servers and extensions: 11:00 - 13:00

 Speaker: Milad Ashqi Abdullah